emmercm/www/src/blog/_bash-euxo.md

 # (if $PROJECT_DIR is unset, this will silently do nothing)
 cd "${PROJECT_DIR}"

-# Get the latest
+# Pull the latest project version
 git clean -fdx
+git pull
+# (we don't know what we just affected, if anything)

-# Build the project
+# Build & install the project
 make
+make install
 # (we're not sure what we might have just built)

 # Move all built executables to /usr/local/bin